Close Menu

 touchscreen

-After turning off the touchscreen, notice that tapping or swiping on the screen no longer works.
+After turning off the touchscreen, notice that tapping or swiping on the screen no longer works, but you can still screen capture webpage content using keyboard shortcuts.

 Many users find this helpful in preventing accidental touches or saving battery by relying solely on the keyboard and trackpad.